Cindy Stodola Pomerleau

 Essays on the Life and Times of Project Diana

-On January 10, 1946, a tiny band of scientists bounced radio waves off the moon, marking the birth of radar astronomy, the first extraterrestrial communication, and the opening salvo in the Cold War, making headlines around the world.
-Written by the daughter of the team's scientific director, E. King Stodola, this book of essays covers not only the scientific achievement but also her childhood in Post World War II America and life in the Jersey Shore community where she grew up.
+On January 10, 1946, a tiny band of scientists bounced radio waves off the moon, marking the birth of radar astronomy, the first-ever extraterrestrial communication, and the opening salvo in the Cold War, making headlines around the world.
+The author was just shy of three years old at the time, and her father, E. King Stodola, was Scientific Director of the team that carried out the experiment, code-named Project Diana.

 EDITORIAL REVIEW